wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.3.66(10-31-2014) =
+* Improvements - Coding clean up.
+* Improvements - New shortcode added to the HTML editor..

 = 1.3.65(10-30-2014) =
 * Improvements - Textdomain improvement.
 There were some issues when translating the plugin.
 Now, everything should work well.